Working with Multiple Parts of Self

 From here, there are a number of steps to follow.
 Here, we’ll guide you on the classic version (i.e. three key initial parts – anger, anxious and sad), but you can add different emotions and/or motive/behavioural parts to this if you’d like.

-With the following guidance (taken from The Compassionate Mind Workbook), adapt this to guide the person that you’re working with to engage in different parts of self.
+With the following guidance (taken from The Compassionate Mind Workbook), adapt this to guide the person that you’re working with to engage in the multiple self exercise.

 Step 1 - Connecting with three core parts (anger, anxious, sad)